top of page

 Even if a recruiter says they don't care about design, they cannot avoid looking at it.
 Strategic color use isn't about their conscious opinion; it’s about their subconscious engagement.
 It’s particularly effective for paper copies handed to managers before an interview or brought into a final-round board presentation.
 In those moments, the tactile and visual quality of the document can reinforce your status as a high-caliber candidate.

-The Color Risk
+The Resume Color Risk

 As a resume writer and strategist, my job is to reflect my client's professional image.
 If I suggest a palette that is too bold, the resume can be off-putting.
-Conversely, if I suggest stay too safe, the client remains "invisible."
+Conversely, if I suggest staying too safe, the client remains "invisible."
 This is why the color choices must be minimal, professional, and intentional.

 The "Neon Green" Lesson: When Branding Goes Wild